Camilotk/Camilotk/README.md

 hacktoberfest 2023.
 The lessons are built in Livebooks (Notebooks), the project was inspired in [Learn4Haskell](https://github.com/kowainik/learn4haskell) from [kowainik](https://github.com/kowainik).
 - [Cyrilic](https://camilotk.github.io/cirilico/): A project I did in the first class of Russian language in 2020 for help any portuguese speaker to learn Russian alphabet sounds and letters.
+- [ifrs-livros-didaticos](https://github.com/fabsoftwareifrs/ifrs-livros-didaticos): AGPL v3 Free Software Library Management System that I built in 2020 as student for the College as tutorship with collegemates and teachers while I was student.
+Built with TypeScript, React, MongoDB and GraphQL.

 ## Connect with Me 📬
 - 📧 [Email](mailto:camilotk@gmail.com)